DocumentationWebsocket interface

 The POS sends this message to Qerko to authenticate itself.
 Websockets don’t support additional HTTP headers, so we need to authenticate the POS using something else.

 Right after opening, Qerko awaits an authorization message.
-If it receives anything else the websocket will be closed.
-If no authorization message is received in 5 s from opening the connection, it will also be closed.
+If it receives anything else the WebSocket will be closed.
+If no authorization message is received within 5 seconds of opening the connection, it is also closed.

 Send this message right after opening the websocket.
 It will authenticate the connection.